seam-sikder-nahid/CTF_Night_0x1_Writeups/Challenge_Category/Network/Port_80.md

 Then by clicking on the Frame option, the flag can be viewed neatly, and with that, this simple networking challenge is completed.

 ![Image5](../Image_Folder/pcap5.jpg)

+If you are not familiar with **Wireshark**, you can learn about it from here easily : [Wireshark](https://www.wireshark.org/docs/wsug_html_chunked/ChapterIntroduction.html)

 ---